kean/articles/2016-06-18-core-data-progressive-migrations.markdown

 uuid: cdd8c605-9632-4de9-a370-2049aa69f8b4
 ---

 [Schema migration](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreDataVersioning/Articles/Introduction.html#//apple_ref/doc/uid/TP40004399-CH1-SW1) is a daunting process but you must get it right.
 Otherwise you might end up breaking your app and corrupting user data in the process.
-This articles aims to make custom Core Data migrations more approachable.
+This article aims to make custom Core Data migrations more approachable.

 When dealing with something as critical you want to keep things simple.
 With Core Data it means either avoiding migrations altogether, or using [lightweight migrations](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/CoreDataVersioning/Articles/vmLightweightMigration.html).
 However, sometimes custom migrations are unavoidable.